Dave-team/Knowledge-base/Management.md

 - “I don’t love this”
 - EOD 'do you need anything from me'
 - Practice empathy: 'I’m sorry to hear that'
+- 'How can I help you?'
+- 'How can I unblock you?'
+- 'Do you think this could work?'

 ## Team productivity
 ### Workload management